Updated:

 Seeing an iPad Pro creep up to AUD$1,699 or a base MacBook Air jump over two grand to AUD$2,099 is tough, but it’s the professional-grade desktop hardware that shows exactly who is bearing the brunt of this silicon shortage.

-The desktop Mac Studio, which is the crown jewel of creative agencies and power users, has seen its baseline price jump by a staggering AUD$1,000.
+The desktop Mac Studio, the crown jewel for creative agencies and power users, has seen its base price jump by a staggering AUD$1,000.

-Through an official statement, Apple noted that they have never seen a component price increase this much, this quickly.
+In an official statement, Apple noted that it has never seen a component price increase this much or this quickly.
 “We have never seen a component price increase this much, this quickly,” said the brand.
 “We have shielded our customers from these increases so far, but we have now reached a point where we need to begin raising prices on a number of products, including today’s increases for iPad and Mac.”

 What This Means for the iPhone 18 Pro